The Andy Griffith Show: Reruns, spinoffs and reunions

+In October 1964, CBS added reruns of the show to its daytime schedule.
+Titled Andy of Mayberry to distinguish the repeat episodes from the new episodes airing in primetime, these aired in daytime until September 1970.
+The show entered syndication a year later under its original title.

 At the end of season four (May 1964), the backdoor pilot "Gomer Pyle, U.S.M.C." aired and the following September, the spinoff series Gomer Pyle, U.S.M.C. debuted with Jim Nabors in the role of Gomer and Frank Sutton as drill instructor Sergeant Vince Carter.

 In the last episodes of the eighth season, as Griffith was preparing to leave, the character Sam Jones, played by Ken Berry, was introduced as the new star and the series was retitled Mayberry R.F.D.
 Most of the cast members continued their original roles, with Bavier becoming Sam's housekeeper.
 To create a smooth transition, Andy and Helen were married in the first episode with the new title and remained for a few additional episodes before leaving with a move to Raleigh, effectively ending their appearances.

 After RFD's cancellation in 1971, George Lindsey played Goober for many years on the popular country-variety show Hee Haw.

 Goober, Barney and Emmett all made appearances in the series premiere of The New Andy Griffith Show, which starred Griffith as a similar but canonically different character, Mayor Andy Sawyer.
 All three characters treated Sawyer as if he were Andy Taylor.
-The series as a whole only lasted ten episodes.
+The series only lasted ten episodes.

 In 1986, the reunion telemovie Return to Mayberry was broadcast with several cast members reprising their original roles.
 Absent, however, was Frances Bavier.
 She was living in Siler City, North Carolina in ill health and declined to participate.
 In the TV movie, Aunt Bee is portrayed as deceased (and in fact, Bavier did die three years later), with Andy visiting her grave.
-Also absent were Howard McNear, Paul Hartman, Jack Burns and the cast members who were featured only in the Mayberry RFD seasons.
+Also absent were Howard McNear, Paul Hartman, Jack Burns, and the cast members who were featured only in the Mayberry RFD seasons.

 Griffith and Howard reprised their roles a final time for a Funny or Die skit supporting the 2008 presidential campaign of Barack Obama.

-In 1993, The Andy Griffith Show had a Reunion Special which featured Andy Griffith, Don Knotts, Ron Howard, Jim Nabors, George Lindsey and Jack Dodson.
+In 1993, The Andy Griffith Show had a Reunion Special which featured Andy Griffith, Don Knotts, Ron Howard, Jim Nabors, George Lindsey, and Jack Dodson.

 In 2003, four surviving cast members (Griffith, Howard, Knotts, and Nabors) came together for a reunion special that featured the actors reminiscing about each other's time on the show.
 The production was interspersed with archival footage and short filmed interviews with some of the other surviving cast members.
 This special was called The Andy Griffith Show: Back to Mayberry.